 - Can your organization create or make changes to policies and procedures relevant to this privacy breach?

 Once the necessary information has been collected, it is a good idea to prepare a privacy breach investigation report.
 The report should include the following:

-- a summary of the incident and immediate steps taken to contain the breach;
+- Summary of the incident and immediate steps taken to contain the breach.

-- a summary of possible solutions and recommendations for preventing future breaches.
+- Summary of possible solutions and recommendations for preventing future breaches.
 This should include specific timelines and responsibility for implementation of each action.

 When employee snooping is suspected

 Sometimes the privacy breach involves an employee or contractor who purposely accessed personal health information of individuals without a need to know.
 The following are steps or items to consider when investigating this type of breach: